California woman rescues horses, yaks and cows from deadly wildfires

 By Thursday, the fairgrounds housed more than 300 horses, LaBruzzi said.
 It had also become a temporary home to 200 people who fled the fires with their pets.

-Santa Rosa resident Christy Gentry, 43, who was staying at the fairgrounds, spent Monday morning helping round up and rescue horses at Mark West Stables, where she works, near her home.
+Santa Rosa resident Christy Gentry, 43, who was staying at the fairgrounds, spent Monday night helping round up and rescue horses at Mark West Stables, where she works, near her home.

 She and her husband, Jeff, have no cellular service at their home, and their landline was knocked out by high winds on Sunday night, so they were fast asleep when the fires began.